pdobb/object_inspector/README.md

 * 3.1
 * 3.2

-ObjectInspector has no other dependencies.
+Object Inspector has no other dependencies.

 ## Configuration

-Global/default values for ObjectInspector can be configured via the ObjectInspector::Configuration object.
+Global/default values for Object Inspector can be configured via the ObjectInspector::Configuration object.

 _Note: In a Rails app, the following would go in e.g. `config/initializers/object_inspector.rb`_